Unravelling densification during sintering by multiscale modelling of grain motion: Molecular dynamics

 with the length change $\Delta L$ taken to be positive for a shortening of the sample.
 This model is verified by testing it not only against the already presented data, but also several grain boundary types, grain lengths, grain boundary areas, pore shapes, pore sizes, and numbers of pores.
 The grain boundary area $A$ of each simulation is estimated based on the equilibrated area before the pore is placed.
 The atomic volume $\Omega$ is determined by observing the volume of an fcc lattice of copper atoms in a periodic box at $T=\SI{700}{K}$ employing an NPT ensemble with $p=0$, resulting in $\Omega = \SI{1.22e-29}{m^3}$ which is close to the value given by \cite{Lawson2011}.
 The number of absorbed vacancies is known via measurement and thus the length change can be determined.
 The result of the comparison is shown in \cref{fig:model} which shows a good match for all data, though with a slight underprediction in the length change.

-The presented model so far seems to only describe the total length change $\Delta L$ and not the individual grain displacements $u_\alpha$, or equivalently velocities, as required in a field-resolved method as the phase-field method.
+The presented model so far seems to only describe the total length change $\Delta L$ and not \corM{the motion of individual grains described by their} displacements $u_\alpha$, or equivalently velocities, as required in a field-resolved method as the phase-field method.
 In order to resolve this, consider the implication of a length change $\Delta L$ in an effectively one-dimensional bicrystal $\alpha\beta$: Since both grains move as rigid-bodies, the length change is the sum of the individual displacements and thus is given by

 which is also the displacement jump $\Delta u_{\alpha\beta}$ across the grain boundary.
 The superposition property \cref{itm:superp} is now exploited to enforce this simultaneously for all grain boundaries, leading to